Skip to content

 Short answers, pulled from the story.

-The Caroline Islands form a widely scattered archipelago of tiny islands in the western Pacific Ocean.
-They sit to the north of New Guinea and span approximately 1,500 miles from Tobi in Palau to Kosrae in the Federated States of Micronesia.
+The Caroline Islands are a scattered archipelago in the western Pacific Ocean, north of New Guinea.
+They extend across approximately 3,540 km, from the westernmost island, Tobi, in Palau, to the easternmost island, Kosrae, a state of the Federated States of Micronesia.